michaelfester/docs/docs/guides/core/glide-ui.md

 {% figure src="/docs/guides/core/glide-ui/glide-dashboard.png" caption="The Glide dashboard" /%}

-On the left-hand side, you’ll see projects you’re working on, as well as where you can create templates, review your usage data, and manage your billing and teams.
+On the left-hand side, you'll see projects you're working on, as well as where you can create templates, review your usage data, and manage your billing and teams.
 You will also see any teams you belong to, and have the ability to create new teams if needed.

 Click on an app to start editing it.